 Dynamometric analysis of the resistance to combing on standardized hair locks.
 Comparison between treated and untreated wet locks.
 Results in terms of combing friction (in Newtons) and percentage of friction reduction compared to the untreated control.

-The test is designed to be applied to strengthening hair products with the purpose of substantiating the claim “Strenghtener” according to proprietary method.
+The clinical test is designed to be applied to strengthening hair products with the purpose of substantiating the claim “Strenghtener” according to proprietary method.

 Dynamometric analysis of the tensile strength and resistance to breakage on treated and untreated hairs collected ex vivo from 20 volunteer.
 Results in terms of tensile strength (in Newtons) and percentage of strengthening compared to the untreated control.